Erykah Badu: 2020–present: Contributions and features

 In May 2020, she featured on a single titled "Beehoove" alongside D'Angelo on Slingbaum's vinyl-only release debut studio album, Slingbaum One.
-On June 19, 2020 Badu featured on the song "Lowkey" by singer Teyana Taylor.
-In August 2020, Badu contributed to the live streamed recording of Bilal's EP VOYAGE-19, created remotely during the COVID-19 lockdowns.
+On June 19, 2020, Badu featured on the song "Lowkey" by singer Teyana Taylor.
+In August 2020, Badu contributed to the live streamed recording of Bilal's EP Voyage-19, created remotely during the COVID-19 lockdowns.
 It was released the following month with proceeds from its sales going to participating musicians in financial hardship from the pandemic.
 In December 2022, she featured on a track titled "Yun" on RM's debut studio album Indigo.

-In March 2025 during an interview with Billboard, Badu revealed she was working on a new studio album—her first in 15 years—slated to be produced solely by The Alchemist.
-The album is scheduled to be release soon on Badu's independent label Control FREAQ Records.That same year, she appeared in the feature documentary Lilith Fair: Building a Mystery – The Untold Story, which reflects on the legacy of the all-female music festival.
+In March 2025, during an interview with Billboard, Badu revealed she was working on a new studio album—her first in 15 years—slated to be produced solely by The Alchemist.
+It will be released through Badu's independent label Control FREAQ Records.
+That same year, she appeared in the documentary Lilith Fair: Building a Mystery – The Untold Story, which reflects on the legacy of the all-female music festival.
+In August 2026, Badu officially announced her debut collaborative album with The Alchemist, Before the World Blows.
+The album was released on August 28, 2026 by Control FREAQ/Young.
+The album was favourably received; NRC awarded it four stars out of five, describing the record as an equal collaboration rather than a nostalgic return, and noting guest contributions from Steve Lacy, Thundercat and Kamasi Washington.
+Earlier that year, on Koningsdag, Badu had made an unannounced appearance during The Alchemist's DJ set in Amsterdam's Westerpark.

 Musical style

-Badu's work draws from R&B, 1970s soul, and 1980s hip hop, and became associated with the neo soul subgenre in the 1990s along with artists like D'Angelo.
-For her musical sensibilities, she has often been compared to jazz great Billie Holiday.
-Badu's has been described as an experimental R&B singer, and her work explores contemporary forms of soul and hip hop.
-Mama's Gun is a neo soul album, that incorporates funk, soul, and jazz styles.
+Badu's work draws from R&B, 1970s soul, and 1980s hip-hop, and became associated with the neo soul subgenre in the 1990s along with artists like D'Angelo.
+For her musical sensibilities, she has often been compared to jazz singer Billie Holiday.
+The Los Angeles Times described Badu as an experimental R&B singer.
+Her work explores contemporary forms of soul and hip-hop.
+Mama's Gun (2000) is a neo soul album, that incorporates funk, soul, and jazz styles.
 The album has been viewed by critics as a women's companion to neo soul artist D'Angelo's second album Voodoo (2000), which features a similar musical style and direction.
-Worldwide Underground followed in the same vein as Badu's previous efforts: the album is neo-soul and prominently incorporates hip hop and funk elements, while also featuring an unconventional musical structure.
+Worldwide Underground (2003) followed in the same vein as Badu's previous efforts: the album is neo-soul and prominently incorporates hip-hop and funk elements, while also featuring an unconventional musical structure.

-New Amerykah Part One has a dense stylistic amalgam that primarily incorporates funk, soul, and hip hop genres, as well as jazz and electronica.
-In contrast to its predecessor, New Amerykah Part One (2008), which was digitally produced and political in tone, New Amerykah Part Two incorporates sampling and live instrumentation.
+New Amerykah Part One (2008) has a dense stylistic amalgam that primarily incorporates funk, soul, and hip-hop genres, as well as jazz and electronica.
+In contrast to its predecessor, which was digitally produced and political in tone, New Amerykah Part Two (2010) incorporates sampling and live instrumentation.